Traveling to Canada during Covid-19: What you need to know before you go - KVIA

 Canada is now in the midst of a nationwide Covid-19 vaccine program.

-According to Canada’s official vaccine tracker, nearly 70% of the population has received at least one vaccine dose and about 50% of the population is fully vaccinated.
+According to Canada’s official vaccine tracker, over 70% of the population has received at least one vaccine dose and about 55% of the population is fully vaccinated.

 Canada dealt with the initial wave of Covid-19 well.
 However, a deadly second wave in late 2020 led to new lockdowns.